Safety

 Burned Area Safety

-Visitors are reminded that Whiskeytown National Recreation Area is managed as a natural area and that there are always risks involved in outdoor recreation.
-The Carr Fire has increased risks to visitors.
-Falling trees, broken and hanging limbs, burned out stump holes, abandoned mine features, and loose rocks remain in much of the burned area.
+Visitors are reminded that Whiskeytown National Recreation Area is a natural environment, and outdoor recreation always carries some risk.
+However, the Carr Fire has significantly heightened these risks in certain areas.
+Hazards such as falling trees, broken or hanging limbs, burned-out stump holes, abandoned mine features, and loose rocks are present in many sections of the burned area.

 a rattlesnake.
 Characteristic, light-colored "rattle" at end of tale.
 Pit-viper-like head.